 M4D: A Basic Primer on the Technology Involved

 So that’s the why and what of M4D; the how follows.
-The radio has transmitters, transmission frequencies and broadcasters with evocative voices and cool names (looking at you Ira Glass).
+The radio has transmitters, transmission frequencies, and broadcasters with evocative voices and cool names (looking at you Ira Glass).
 Without them, a radio set is pretty mute.
 Similarly, a mobile phone depends on an array of other technologies to fully function.
 In this section, we will provide in very non-technical terms a description of each of these technologies.
 This is important to know because these technologies define both the opportunities and limitations of mobile phones.

 Base Stations / Cell Towers

 These are the tall masts with antennas and satellite dishes you see dotted around town.
-They transmit low power radio signals to mobile phones to let them know they can make and receive calls.
+They transmit low-power radio signals to mobile phones to let them know they can make and receive calls.
 When a call is made from the mobile phone, a radio signal is sent to the nearest base station, which then transmits it to the main telephone network.
-The telephone network then forwards the calls to the closest base station to the receiver, which forwards the call on to the receiver’s mobile phone.
+The telephone network then forwards the calls to the closest base station to the receiver, which forwards the call onto the receiver’s mobile phone.
 Base stations are important for M4D because the fewer there are in large areas, the weaker the network coverage – making it difficult to contact people.
 This is typically the case in rural areas and so it’s important to understand the mobile phone coverage in a particular area before implementing an M4D project there.

 Subscriber Identity Module (SIM)

-Typically referred to as a SIM card, this is a tiny circuit board that stores security information which is used to uniquely identify a mobile device and also authenticate it to a particular network – think of it as a passport that holds the necessary information required to give you access to a mobile network.
+Typically referred to as a SIM card, this is a tiny circuit board that stores security information that is used to uniquely identify a mobile device and also authenticate it to a particular network – think of it as a passport that holds the necessary information required to give you access to a mobile network.
 Without it, you cannot make a call or send a text message from the phone over a mobile network – there are virtual SIMs that allow you to make calls without a SIM card, but that is beyond the scope of this post.

 Apart from identity/authentication information, the SIM holds other data (more on that here) and also allows you to store information on up to 250 contacts on it.
 It is possible to develop tiny applications that run on a SIM.
 Known as SIM apps, these applications tend to be menu-based and can also take input from the user.
 Given that these apps run on the SIM, they provide a high level of security (i.e. they can access the security information on the phone and use it for verification purposes) and can work on any phone.
 Despite these great features, SIM apps are not as popular in the M4D space because: (1) they are difficult to update once a SIM has been given to the client (there is a way to get around this, but it’s not very easy); (2) they only support basic pictures and no other multimedia; and (3) developing and maintaining a SIM app requires quite a bit of technical expertise.